gabrielbrunop/haxball-server/README.md

 The players allowed to use the bot.
 Nobody but the users listed here will be able to run commands.
 #### customSettings?: CustomSettingsList
 See [custom settings](#-custom-settings).
+#### maxRooms?: number
+The maximum number of rooms.
+This is useful if you want more control over the server.
 ## 🔧 Custom settings
 Let's say you want to open 2 rooms.
 Both are futsal rooms, but one is 3v3 and the other is 4v4.
 Instead of creating two different bot files, 3v3.js and 4v4.js, you can use the `panel.customSettings` config to pass custom parameters to the bot script.